hashgraph/stablecoin-studio/web/README.md

 **Proof Of Reserve**

-Select if the token will have a proof of reservation, if yes, if you have a contract for it or if you want a new one to be generated.
+Select if the token will have a proof of reserve, if so, if you have an existing contract for it or if you want a new reserve to be generated.
+For more information about proof of reserve, see the [docs](https://github.com/hashgraph/hedera-accelerator-stablecoin/tree/feature/sdk/Chainlink_PoR#Proof-of-reserve).

 ![image](https://user-images.githubusercontent.com/110089113/212882109-7975a305-7bfa-450e-973a-625b5d528e5e.png)